Biology

 Rachel Reuling, Department Coordinator

-Associate Professors: Vladimir Douhovnikoff, William R. Jackman, Anne E. McBride (Biochemistry)
+Associate Professors: Vladimir Douhovnikoff‡, William R. Jackman, Patricia L. Jones, Anne E. McBride (Biochemistry)

-Assistant Professors: Patricia L. Jones, Daniel Powell (Neuroscience), Mary Rogalski (Environmental Studies)
+Assistant Professors: Son Nguyen (Biochemistry), Daniel Powell (Neuroscience), Mary Rogalski (Environmental Studies), Maria Sterrett (Biology)

 Director of Bowdoin Scientific Station on Kent Island: Patricia L. Jones